Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Named one of the top spa hotels in Maryland by US News & World Report, The Spa at Four Seasons is a luxurious experience complete with amazing views of the harbor.
 Favorites include the night spa package for private, undisturbed use of the spa for two and the platinum hydrafacial.

 Baltimore’s luxury hotels make it easy to treat yourself for a weekend, from five-star dining establishments to breathtaking friends.
 Find more places to pamper yourself here.
+For an added bonus, book an in-room beauty or wellness treatment from The Escape by K, which brings their services to you for added convenience!

 Exercise and Spa Treatments